laravel/nova-docs/src/5.0/installation.md

 }
 ```

-Finally, to secure the Nova page from being used by an unverified users, you can add `Laravel\Nova\Http\Middleware\EnsureEmailIsVerified` middleware to `api_middleware` configuration key in `config/nova.php`:
+Finally, to secure the Nova page from being used by unverified users, you can add `Laravel\Nova\Http\Middleware\EnsureEmailIsVerified` middleware to `api_middleware` configuration key in `config/nova.php`:

 ```php
 // use Laravel\Nova\Http\Middleware\EnsureEmailIsVerified; # [!code --] # [!code focus]